Last updated on March 3, 2026

 Open the Vaults

 Open the Vaults works as a massive artifact and enchantment reanimation spell.
 It works for other players too, so the trick is to get the most benefit for yourself.
-Usually, when you play this kind of card, your deck will be built to set a nice Open the Vaults scenario for you.
+Usually, when you play this kind of card, your deck will be built to set up a nice Open the Vaults scenario for you.

 #3.
 Replenish